'It's ridiculous': Trump travel ban sows panic in European airports

 “This was meant to be two weeks of pleasant vacation but it has become a nightmare,” said 69-year-old Ada.

-Additional reporting by Marco Trujillo, Ingrid Melander and Emma Pinedo in Madrid, Joan Faus in Barcelona, Richard Lough in Paris; Writing by Gareth Jones; Editing by Janet Lawrence
+Additional reporting by Marco Trujillo in Madrid, Joan Faus in Barcelona, Richard Lough in Paris; Writing by Ingrid Melander and Emma Pinedo; Editing by Gareth Jones and Janet Lawrence